loverdos/aquarium/doc/manual/source/devguide.rst

   configurable amount of credits.
 - *Agreement*: An agreement associates pricelists with algorithms and credit plans.
 An agreement is assigned to one or more users/credit holders.
+- *Billing Period*: A billing period defines a recurring timeslot at the end of which the accumulated resource usage is accounted for and reset.

 Time frames
 ^^^^^^^^^^^